rogino/COSCNotes/DATA301/DATA301 Exam Notes.md

 Vectorization: applying the same operation to multiple pieces of data

+Roofline Model:

+- Identifies if compute or memory/communication bound
+- TODO how
 - More communication = shared memory/threads
 - More computation = distributed memory
 - More expensive algorithm = vectorized operations